Superwoman (Crime Syndicate)

 Superwoman of the Crime Syndicate of America is a supervillain appearing in stories published by DC Comics.
 One of several characters to use the name Superwoman in DC, she is an alternate-universe counterpart of Wonder Woman.

+Publication history

 The character first appeared in Justice League of America #29 (August 1964).

 Fictional character biography

 Pre-Crisis

 In 1964, an evil counterpart of Wonder Woman from a parallel universe named "Superwoman" was introduced.
 This Superwoman is a member of the Crime Syndicate of America, a villainous counterpart of the Justice League of America from the parallel world of "Earth-Three" (vs. the Justice League's world of "Earth-One").
 Superwoman, like Wonder Woman, is an Amazon, and possesses similar powers of super-strength and flight.
 Unlike most/all other versions, her golden lasso can change shape into any form she desires, including a giant winged serpent.
 The Crime Syndicate first comes to Earth-1 to battle the Justice League when, after near capture, they feel they need a real challenge to their powers.

 Superwoman is defeated by Wonder Woman on Earth-1 when both deploy their lassos with Wonder Woman's proving itself the superior of the two.
 However each Crime Syndicate member has a fail-safe that transports them and the victorious Justice League member to Earth-3.
 Another battle ensues and this time Wonder Woman falls victim to Superwoman's lasso.
 The Syndicate puts the League into a trance on Earth-1 while they prepare to battle the Justice Society of America on Earth-2, an Earth that will provide a neutral location for a final battle.

 Superwoman is again defeated by the host Earth's heroine, this time Black Canary, who is able to use Superwoman's strength against her and encircles her with her own lasso.
 Another fail-safe transports them to Earth-3 where Black Canary and the rest of the Justice Society are imprisoned.
 Superwoman and Wonder Woman have a final showdown on Earth-2 where neither has a home Earth advantage.
 Superwoman yanks Wonder Woman's lasso from her and proceeds to hurl both ropes at her rival, ensuring Wonder Woman will not be able to make a move against her, but is surprised when the ropes sail high, realizing it takes more super-strength to control both lassos.
 Wonder Woman, having anticipated this, lets her lasso be taken and then relies on her super-swiftness to put Superwoman out of commission before she can recover from her surprise.
 The Syndicate, having all been defeated, are imprisoned between Earth-1 and Earth-2 by Green Lantern in a green bubble.